Making Facilities Safe

 - Protect youths, staff, families, volunteers and visitors from intentional and accidental injuries.

-- Reduce harm from the use of restraints and isolation.
+- Reduce harm from the use of isolation.

 - Protect staff and youths from fear and victimization.

 - Maximize opportunities for youths to practice responsible behavior.